llvm/llvm-project/mlir/docs/Tutorials/transform/Ch4.md

   // pass root) given to the transform interpreter. transform.named_sequence @__transform_main(
       %root: !transform.any_op {transform.readonly}) {
-    // Collect operations that match the criteria specified in named named
+    // Collect operations that match the criteria specified in named sequence.
-    // sequence.
-If the named sequence fails with a silenceable failure,
+    // If the named sequence fails with a silenceable failure, silences it (the
-    // silences it (the message is forwarded to the debug stream).
-If the named
+    // message is forwarded to the debug stream).
+If the named sequence
-    // sequence succeeds, appends its results to the results of this operation.
+    // succeeds, appends its results to the results of this operation.
     %elemwise = transform.collect_matching @match_elemwise in %root
       : (!transform.any_op) -> !transform.any_op
     %matmul = transform.collect_matching @match_matmul in %root